Vaishnavigowda27/Vaishnavigowda27/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on OpenSource projects
+- 🔭 I’m currently working on opensource projects
-- 🌱 I’m currently learning Web Development | Git | Github
+- 🌱 I’m currently learning web development | Git | Github
-- 👯 I’m looking to collaborate on the OpenSource projects
+- 👯 I’m looking to collaborate on the opensource projects
-- 🤔 I’m looking for help with how to contribute on OpenSource projects as a begineer
+- 🤔 I’m looking for help with how to contribute on opensource projects as a begineer
-- 💬 Ask me about Developer
+- 💬 Ask me about Developer and fast learner
 - 📫 How to reach me: https://in.linkedin.com/in/vaishnavi-s-626976256
 - 😄 Pronouns: she/her